scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 ## Controlling visibility in classes

-In classes, objects, traits, and enums, Scala methods are public by default, so the `Dog` instance created here can access the `speak` method:
+In classes, objects, traits, and enums, Scala methods are public by default, so world can access the `speak` method of `Dog` instance created here:

 ```scala
 class Dog: